Published on: 22/07/2024 · Last updated on: 25/06/2026

 Share PowerPoint file to students in advance

-Where possible, share the original PowerPoint file as it retains accessibility features (rather than PDF).
+Why?
+Where possible, share the original PowerPoint file as it retains accessibility features, rather than sharing as a PDF as the conversion may remove some important accessibility elements.